 Well, you know I was going to Tranquil Beginnings, the therapists, for my little ‘problem,’ something I have to say you were not in the slightest bit supportive of.
 But that’s over and done with now I suppose, now that I’m dead, so to speak.

-Anyway, the woman, June, who saw me, told me how she treats people whose souls have fragmented and bits have left the body, sometimes even gone to hide, can you believe?
+Anyway, the woman, June, who saw me, told me how she treats people whose souls have fragmented and bits have left the body, sometimes even gone to hide, can you believe it?
 That’s when the person has undergone something extremely traumatic, she says.

 Well, June told me she had one client who hadn’t got a soul!
 Extremely unusual apparently but there we are, it had just up and gone, and they couldn’t find it anywhere!